ErickJed07/ErickJedDiaz/README.md

 I am Erick Jed O. Diaz, with a flair for coding and database management skills.
 I thrive on tackling complex problems and crafting elegant solutions.
 My journey in tech has started when I took the BS Information Technology program.

-Degree:BS Information Technology
+Degree: BS Information Technology.

-University:New Era University
+University: New Era University.

-Duration:2024-Present
+Duration: 2024-Present.

 Certification: